-The retail industry is no exception as automation continues to infiltrate and disrupt various industries, especially since eCommerce saw such a boost during the Covid-19 outbreak.
+The retail industry is no exception as automation continues infiltrating and disrupting various industries, especially since eCommerce saw such a boost during the COVID-19 outbreak.
 Retail automation is a well-known fact for speeding up the execution and completion of jobs.
 On the other hand, it has several advantages that touch practically every part of your organization.

 What is Retail Automation?

 Automation is the concept and practice of employing computers and technology to create systems, processes, and workflows that can operate independently and with little or no human intervention.

 Automation executes jobs and predicts future scenarios using technology such as machine learning and artificial intelligence (AI).
 Depending on who you ask, retail automation might imply a variety of things.
 It might be about: